Skip to Content

 Step 2:

-Next, add in the vegan butter.
+Next, add in the dairy-free margarine.
 Mix it into the other ingredients by “smearing” it along the sides of the mug or ramekin.
 Keep doing this until it looks like a soft chocolate buttercream.

 Step 3: